Clocks in the 1940s and 50s

 How wind-up clocks worked and were set

-The most common types of clock were driven by a spring which kept the clock going as it unwound.
-Before the spring was completely unwound it had to be wound up again.
+The most common types of domestic clock were driven by a spring which kept the clock going as the spring unwound.
+Before the spring was completely unwound it had to be wound up again to tighten the spring.
 Otherwise the clock stopped.

 Keys to wind clocks

 Clocks were wound with keys.
-These keys were separate for wall clocks, like the station clocks above and our household kitchen clock, and the hole that took the keys was in the front clock face.
+These keys were unique for each clock.
+The keyhold was normally in the front clock face.

 It was important not to lose the key which was often tucked away behind or on top of the clock.